MWRuszczycky/pmgame/README.md

 pmgame --terminal=xterm-16color
 ```
 The game should still display correctly with only 16 colors; however, you will start to lose colors if you go below 16.
 For example, grey text will not show up and power pellets will not flash if you set `--terminal=xterm`, but everything else should still work.

-## Things to do

-* Include an "about" screen with version information.
-* Write a better README.